Your Student Academic Plan (SAP-C)

 Click on More and select Plan History to track how ow the plan has changed over time.

-Meet with a program advisor by looking for them on the college’s advising by major page.
-If you are in the General Studies program of student, meet with a General Studies program advisor or with a counselor to review your academic plan.
+choices about your future.
+Begin by finding your program advisor on the advising by major page.
+If you are in the General Studies program of student, meet with a General Studies program advisor or with a counselor to talk through your goals and build a plan that makes sense for you.